carlos-afonso/COVID-19/README.md

-# Visualizing COVID-19 in NYC
+# Visualizing COVID-19 in New York City (NYC)

-<p style="font-size:80%;">(Updated on April 6, 2020, by <a href="https://www.linkedin.com/in/carlos-afonso-w" target="&#95;blank" rel="noopener">Carlos Afonso</a>, Data Scientist and New Yorker)</p>
+<p style="font-size:75%;">(Updated on April 6, 2020, by <a href="https://www.linkedin.com/in/carlos-afonso-w" target="&#95;blank" rel="noopener">Carlos Afonso</a>, Data Scientist, New Yorker)</p>

-Visualizing the Coronavirus Disease 2019 (COVID-19) in New York City (NYC).

-This webpage aims to help understand the COVID-19 situation here in NYC, through clear data visualizations.
+Helping understand the COVID-19 situation here in NYC, with clear visualizations of the data provided by NYC Health.

-The data presented here is from the New York City Department of Health (NYC Health).

 ## Total Counts